United National Workers' Party: History

 The PUNT was created and led by Francisco Macías Nguema, former leader of the Popular Idea of Equatorial Guinea (IPGE) and, since the independence from Spain, President of Equatorial Guinea (confirmed by the 1968 general election).
-The party was officially founded on 7 July 1970 on the structure of the United National Party (Partido Único Nacional, PUN), existing from January to February of that same year.
+The party was officially founded on 7 July 1970 on the structure of the Sole National Party (Partido Único Nacional, PUN), existing from January to February of that same year.

 The PUN was formed in January 1970, after Macías issued a decree suppressing all existing political parties in the country.
 Previously, in December 1968, Macías had already announced that there would soon be a single party to "unify ideas".

 Macías assumed the post of president for life of the PUNT, whose highest body was the Central Committee.
 The Central Committee consisted of Macías as president, his ministers, civil governors of the provinces, government delegates and high-ranking officers of the Armed Forces.
 The other structures of the PUNT consisted of base, district and provincial committees.
 In 1977, the Central Committee was disbanded and Macías assumed absolute power in the PUNT.
 The Permanent Secretary-General of the PUNT was Buenaventura Ochaga Ngomo (simultaneously the Minister of Popular Education, Art and Traditional Culture), until his fall from grace and execution in 1976.

 The PUNT's role as the only legal party was enshrined in the 1973 Constitution.
-The statutes of the PUNT were elaborated, according to what is said, by an advisor of Macías Antonio García-Trevijano.
+The statutes of the PUNT were elaborated, according to what is said, by an advisor of Macías, Antonio García-Trevijano.
 According to the National Alliance for Democratic Restoration (ANRD), it was García-Trevijano who suggested Macías to add "the Workers" to the name of the party in 1971.
 Other authors posit that Macías was inspired to make this change by Marien Ngouabi, then-President of the People's Republic of the Congo, or was potentially inspired by the name of the Workers' Party of Korea.